endroid/qr-code/README.md

 }
 ```

+The bundle makes use of a factory to create QR codes.
+The default parameters
-The default parameters can be overridden via the configuration.
+applied by the factory can optionally be overridden via the configuration.

 ```yaml
 endroid_qr_code: